 Recoverable Damages in a New York Scaffolding Accident Case

-The damages you can recover for a New York scaffolding accident depend on several factors.
-These include:
+The damages you can recover for a New York scaffolding accident depend on several factors, including:

 - Proving liability